emanuelzaymus/drawing-lots/README.md

 ### How to use it

-If we want to randomly create group from people in `list-of-members.csv` file with initial seed `1000` and we want to print in to console, we use:
+If we want to randomly create group with people in `list-of-members.csv` file with initial seed `1000` and we want to `print` in to the console, we use:

 ```
 % java -jar drawing-lots.jar list-of-members.csv --seed 1000 --print